gitklindsayjr/LibgpiodClass_BBB/Readme.md

 This software was created for imbedding in applications that require the use of the GPIO interface on Debian based Linux SOC's.

-This software expects that the following pins:
+This software expects that the following pins:<br>
 	P8_10, P8_12, P8_14, P8_17, P8_18, P8_26, P9_12 to be mapped
 The include file that holds the information is "BBB_Gpiod.h" in a array named "linesArray" of the following type